ryansnorek/build-week/README.md

 # Water My Plants
 **REST API**

-An app to remind you to water your plants
+An app to help remind you to water your plants

 Node | Express | Knex | Postgres | JWT